SpencerArtisan/monad-experiments/README.md

 To access an element in an array

 ~~~~
-`json > [array node name] > [node index]
+json > [array node name] > [node index]
 ~~~~

 Notes
 --

 This implementation was written as a learning experiment with Scalaz.
-I'm not sure it's a sensible way to implement a parser, but I wanted to see if I could create a monadic functional parser without any mutable state.
-I also wanted to avoid the standard Abstract Syntax Tree method of parsing, not for any better reason than to see if I could.
-Ideally I would create a json parser with a close proximity to the json syntax definition on the (http://www.json.org) page.
+I don't know if it's a sensible way to implement a parser, but I wanted to see if I could create a monadic functional parser without any mutable state.
+I also wanted to avoid the standard Abstract Syntax Tree method of parsing, not for any better reason than to see if I could; I was aiming at code with a close proximity to the json syntax definition at http://www.json.org.

 Syntax definition: